M4C Logo AHRC Logo

 Music and Esotericism in Britain: 1900-1950

-Esotericism has long been an important category in studies of early twentieth-century British and Irish literature and art.
+Esotericism, referring to the religious or spiritual beliefs peripheral to a society’s dominant religious culture, has long been an important category in studies of early twentieth-century British and Irish literature and art.
 Scholars have argued that, far from being mere aesthetic window-dressing, esoteric ideas comprise the thematic content and belief-system of much modernist writing, and consequently recent interdisciplinary work has comprehensively explored Anglophone modernism’s fascination with spirituality, mysticism and occultism (Dutta, 2022; Materer, 1996; Monteith, 2007; Soud, 2016; Surrette, 1993).
 This thesis seeks to demonstrate that the same is true for British music of this period.
-A wealth of understudied musicians – Granville Bantock, Arnold Bax, Rutland Boughton, York Bowen, Clara Butt, Eric Chisholm, Rebecca Clarke, Bernard Van Dieren, John Foulds, Eugene Goossens, Cecil Gray, Joseph Holbrooke, Gustav Holst, John Ireland, Constant Lambert, Mary Lucas, Maud MacCarthy, Helen Perkin, Edmund Rubbra, Cyril Scott, Kaikhosru Sorabji, Evelyn Suart and Peter Warlock – were deeply interested in anthroposophy, astrology, Celtic mythology, eastern mysticism, hermeticism, nature mysticism, numerology, occultism, paganism, spirituality, tarot card readings, the teaching of Gurdjieff and Ousepensky, and theosophy.
+A wealth of understudied musicians – Granville Bantock, Arnold Bax, Rutland Boughton, York Bowen, Clara Butt, Erik Chisholm, Rebecca Clarke, Bernard Van Dieren, John Foulds, Eugene Goossens, Cecil Gray, Joseph Holbrooke, Gustav Holst, John Ireland, Constant Lambert, Mary Lucas, Maud MacCarthy, Margaret Morris, Helen Perkin, Edmund Rubbra, Cyril Scott, Kaikhosru Sorabji, Evelyn Suart and Peter Warlock – were deeply interested in anthroposophy, astrology, Celtic mythology, eastern mysticism, hermeticism, nature mysticism, numerology, occultism, paganism, spirituality, tarot card readings, the teaching of Gurdjieff and Ouspensky, and theosophy.

 Research Area